 You wouldn’t go for an IT job and give your biggest weakness as technophobia.
 You wouldn’t apply to be a chef and say you don’t cope under pressure.

 However, an IT recruiter probably wouldn’t care if you struggle with drawing up budgets.
 A restaurant owner is unlikely to worry that you aren’t brilliant at public speaking.

 So, a good tactic is choosing weaknesses that won’t impact your ability to perform your job.

 Of course, don’t take this too far.
-If you tell a construction manager you’re worried about your lack of Spanish language ability, they’ll ask for another example.
+If you tell an engineering manager that you’re worried about your lack of Spanish language ability, they’ll ask for another example.
 But keep things sensible, and you’re onto a winner.